Financial Services Code of Procedure

 Security of Point of Sale Devices

 All point of sale (POS) devices must be secured and protected at all times.
 Physical protection of these devices is the responsibility of Western Merchants and is a PCI DSS requirement.
-This includes securing the device in a locked safe, cash drawer and/or area when the device is not in use.
+This includes securing the device in a locked safe, cash drawer and/or other secured area when the device is not in use.

-Unit Leaders are responsible for knowing their bank card processes and for identifying which positions have the ability to process bank card transactions and access cardholder data or the cardholder data environment.
-The assignment of these privileges must be based on job classification and function and should include the appropriate level of awareness and adherence to the PCI standard.
+Unit Leaders are responsible for knowing their cardholder data processes, and for identifying which positions have the ability to process cardholder data transactions and access cardholder data or the cardholder data environment.
+The assignment of these privileges must be based on job classification and function, and should include the appropriate level of awareness and adherence to the PCI standard.
 These privileges, access, and required knowledge should be documented in the corresponding job description.
-Privileges and access must be revoked immediately upon termination or reassignment of roles.
+These responsibilities must be assigned, documented, understood and acknowledged.

 Hiring managers must complete the appropriate level of background check prior to hiring potential candidates that will have access to cardholder data.
 The background check necessary must be appropriate for the level of access to cardholder data of the position.
 Background checks can include reference checks and/or a criminal background check.
-As the level of access to cardholder data increases, the level of background check must also increase.
+As the level of access to cardholder data increases, the level of

 Example, a cashier who only has access to one card at a time would only be required to have a reference check, but an employee who has access to multiple credit cards would be required to have a more detailed background check.